 One cause for motorcycle backfires is replacing your stock exhaust with an aftermarket exhaust pipe.
 When you do that, you interrupt the way the motorcycle’s engine is set to run by the manufacturer.

-The change to a custom exhaust system changes the airflow and causes an imbalance in the air to fuel ration.
+The change to a custom exhaust system changes the airflow and causes an imbalance in the air to fuel ratio.
 You either get too much air or too little air and the combustion process cannot handle the change correctly.

 Whenever you change from a stock exhaust, you will need to re-jet your carburetors.
 This is the process of replacing the jets which control the amount of fuel that is released into the combustion chamber.
-If you don’t do this step, you’re motorcycle is more likely to sputter and backfire with the custom exhaust system.
+If you don’t do this step, your motorcycle is more likely to sputter and backfire with the custom exhaust system.

-A third cause for motorcycle backfires is the fuel filter.
+The third cause for motorcycle backfires is the fuel filter.
 A clogged filter can restrict the flow of gas into the combustion chamber, leaving too much air to burn the fuel.
 A clogged fuel filter can also be the reason behind the low gas pressure.

 Finally, too much fuel can cause a motorcycle to backfire.
-If there is any fuel left in the chambers when you shut down your motorcycle, that fuel will burn off, causing a backfire.
+If there is any fuel left in the chambers when you shut down your motorcycle, that fuel will burn off, causing a motorcycle backfire.